-The provider had ensured that each resident had a person centred individualised programme in place which provided access to recreation, meaningful day-to-day activities.
-Residents enjoyed activities such as, table top activities, drawing and enjoying walks in scenic areas as well as day service and individualised activities for some residents.
+The provider had ensured that each resident had a person centred individualised programme in place which provided access to recreation, meaningful day-to-day activities for the aging profile living in this centre.
+Residents enjoyed activities such as, table top activities, drawing and enjoying walks in scenic areas as well as individualised activities for some residents.
 Residents also enjoyed short walks in local areas of interest, eating out and beverages in local places of interest.
-Some of the residents also had a good family support system and was supported with goals or appointments by family members, who engage with staff regularly to ensure the resident was receiving relevant and appropriate care.
+Some of the residents also had a good family support system and was supported with goals or appointments by family members, who engage with staff regularly to ensure that residents were receiving relevant and appropriate care.